Mariners vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in nine games in a row.
-In his last 10 outings he is batting .317 with two doubles, five home runs, five walks and six RBI.
+- Acuna has recorded at least one hit in 10 games in a row.
+In his last 10 outings he is batting .375 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games